feranick/EnvMonitor/README.md

     python3 EnvMonitor_PM.py

 ### MongoDB: Quick installation
-While this is far from being a comprehensive guide, this will get you going.
+The version of MongoDB currently in Raspberry PI OS is severely outdated and most likely won't work.
+This means if you want to save data you will need to do it through a different computer running mongoDB and accessible online.
+The following is a short guide to get you going to install and setup MongoDB on a remote computer.

 Install the required packages according to your OS.
 Then edit the config file:

     sudo nano /etc/mongodb.conf